 My research is in probabilistic machine learning.
 Machine learning plays a key role in artificial intelligence and data science, and it has a large overlap with statistics.
 The Bayesian paradigm provides a natural framework for learning from data under uncertainty and to automate decision-making.
-My recent work aims to democratise machine learning by scaling up (approximate) inference algorithms to handle massive data sets and by automating the process of tuning learning parameters through Bayesian optimisation.
-I am also interested in learning data representations and, more generally, machine reasoning.
+My recent work aims at democratising machine learning by automating the process of tuning meta-parameters through Bayesian optimisation.
+I am also interested in learning representations from data and, more generally, machine reasoning.

 I received the Electrical Engineering degree and the PhD in Applied

 catholique de Louvain, respectively in 2001 and 2005.
 I was a member

 Group and the Crypto

 Group.
 Until mid 2005, I was involved in the European project OPTIVIP, in which we developed a visual prosthesis for blind

 people.
 Since then, I contributed to the European projects SCARD, PinView, FUPOL and Fusepool, as well as the UK funded

 project VISDEM.
 At present, I hold an Honorary Senior Research Associate position in the Centre for Computational

 Statistics and Machine Learning at University College London.
 I was also an

 In October 2009, I joined Xerox Research Centre Europe, where I led the Machine Learning group.
 The team conducted applied research in machine learning, computational statistics and mechanism design, with applications in customer care, transportation and governmental services.
 I am now a Senior Research Scientist with Machine Learning Science at Amazon, Berlin, where I lead the algorithms group.
 Recently, I served as an Area Chair for NIPS '11, NIPS '13, AISTATS '14, AISTATS '15 and ICML '15.
 I was Tutorials Chair at ECML-PKDD